nslbotnslbot/nslbotcola.github.io/_pages/about.md

----
-permalink: /
-title: "About me"
-redirect_from:
-  - /about/
-  - /about.html
----

 Hello!
 I am a Ph.D student at the Department of Computational Biology and Medical Sciences, the University of Tokyo.
 I study and work with Prof. Martin Frith.

 I obtained my PhD in Math at the University of Toronto, where I was advised by Yun William Yu.
 Previously, I studied Engineering Physics + Mathematics at the University of British Columbia.